 Be ready to celebrate the book.
 Reach out to other bloggers in the community who might like to help support you, invite your audience to get your book and perhaps incentivize them with some extra little purchase bonuses.
 Go out in your community and participate in events.
 And if you are amongst the one percent of authors who end up with your book in a bricks and mortar bookstore, proudly sign those copies every chance you get.

-Today is the day that my book The UnDiet Cookbook makes itself known in the world and I am so excited for you to dive in.
+The day that my book The UnDiet Cookbook made itself known to the world I was so excited for everyone to dive in.

 Here is one of my favourite recipes from the book for a Rawmazing Key Lime Pie.